The Leftover Woman by Jean Kwok (HarperCollins)

 Yet there is that solitary sketch that evokes Mexico, her mother’s unexplained misery and long absence, and the kohl-rimmed eyes, the arms filled with bangles, and the smell of a South Asian fragrance that The Trickster wears when she introduces herself at the beginning of this quest.
 Is this enough to establish a tenuous truth?
 It becomes enough to lead Bonita through Mexico, with her unanswered questions and the possibility of discovering her mother’s past.

-Although Rosarita is a slender book with a size much smaller than one usually expects, it teases and haunts with that universal mystery of the secrets mothers never divulge.
+Although Rosarita is a slender book with a size much smaller than the usual novel, it teases and haunts with that universal mystery of the secrets mothers never divulge.
 Desai makes Bonita’s Mexican journey irresistible with descriptions that beckon and entice, with a bright and sharp beauty.
-In an author’s note, she elaborates upon the parallels between the histories of India and Mexico that drew an Indian artist to this other country, in the same way The Trickster claims it drew Bonita’s mother.
-Gently and inexorably, Rosarita demands more than one reading in a way that’s both tantalizing and satisfying, ending with questions and the joy of an unending adventure.~Janet Brown
+In an author’s note, she elaborates upon the parallels between the histories of India and Mexico that in the past drew an Indian artist to this other country, in the same way The Trickster claims it drew Bonita’s mother.
+Gently and inexorably, Rosarita demands more than one reading of a story that’s both tantalizing and satisfying, ending with questions and the joy of an unending adventure.~Janet Brown

 Darkmotherland by Samrat Upadhyay (Soho Press)

-Never before have I read a book simply because it’s an inexplicable train wreck but nothing else kept me going through the recent release from Soho Press, Samrat Upadhay’s 759-page novel, Darkmotherland.
+Never before have I read a book simply because it’s an inexplicable train wreck but that’s what kept me going through the recent release from Soho Press, Samrat Upadhay’s 759-page novel, Darkmotherland.

 Slowly both of these protagonists take on different states of mind.
 Kranti, before marrying her boyfriend, becomes enthralled by a resident of the tent community, a poet whose politics are devoted to humanitarian efforts extended to the refugees he lives among.
 When Kranti’s husband is killed because of his dissident stance, she becomes openly involved with the poverty-stricken poet.